Liga Mayor de Baloncesto

 The Liga Mayor de Baloncesto (LMB) is a men's professional basketball league in Americas, currently composed of 9 teams.
 It is the premier professional men's basketball league in El Salvador.

 It is the top level of the El Salvador basketball league system.
 The league is controlled by the El Salvador Basketball Federation (in Spanish: Federación Salvadoreña de Baloncesto.).

 History

 The league was formed in 2017, following the end of the previous iteration of the first division Liga Superior de Baloncesto de El Salvador.

 Current clubs

 The Liga Mayor de Baloncesto (LMB) was founded in 2017 with nine teams.
 Due to club expansions, reductions and relocations, many of the teams either changed or ceased to exist.
-There are currently eleven teams.
-The teams are located in TBD, TBD, TBD, TBD, TBD, TBD, TBD, and TBD.
+There are currently eleven teams for 2025 Apertura.
+The teams are located in San Salvador, Santa ANa, La Libertad, San Vicenete, Ahuachapan, Usulutan and Cuscatlan.
 The TBD are the oldest club in the competition, having participated in every season since 2017.